Um, 1,000 horsepower? What?

 [Check out more auto reviews with Two Dudes in a Car.]

-GM needs this vehicle for a couple of reasons.
-First, GM has been aggressively developing electric vehicle technology since it drew up plans for the Chevrolet Volt in 2006.
-It now has a full electric, the Chevy Bolt, that’s proficient but bland.
-It looks like a regular hatchback and drives smoothly, but there’s none of the excitement Tesla (TSLA) has generated with just about every model in its lineup.
+GM needs a vehicle like this for a couple of reasons.
+First, for all its research into electric powertrains, GM offers nothing with the excitement Tesla (TSLA) has generated with just about every model in its lineup.
 GM would probably say it cares more about profitability than excitement, but GM execs also know excitement sells cars and builds brand loyalty.
 Proof: the Corvette.

 A radical battery-powered truck will demonstrate GM has something to show for its EV investments—something critics and buyers can get fired up about.
 A zero-emission Hummer will also solve a problem for potential buyers who love the muscle but don’t want to be ostracized for belching pollution.
 An electric Hummer might even be more virtuous than a gas-powered subcompact.
 What the heck, throw the Corolla in the back.

 GM also needs some new armature for the war that’s underway over the future of the pickup.
 Tesla promises an electric “cybertruck” in a few years.
 A startup called Rivian, backed by Amazon and Ford, is developing electric truck technology that could be on the market by late this year or early next.
-Pickups turn out to be great EV platforms, because there’s ample space for battery storage, and the powerful torque electric motors can generate is fitting for much of the work pickups often do.
+Pickups turn out to be great EV platforms, because there’s ample space for battery storage, and the powerful torque electric motors can generate is apt for the type of work pickups often do.
 Whoever masters the electric pickup will corner the monster profits pickups deliver.

 GM will supposedly optimize the new Hummer for off-road use and sell it in small volumes.
 We’ll see.
 GM probably anticipates some backlash to the truck’s massive girth, a legitimate ding on the old Hummer by right-sized motorists unnerved at the Hummer’s militaristic bearing.
 Large vehicles do threaten smaller ones with inordinate damage in the event of a collision.